Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 Other Medical Explanations

 In general, sweating after you eat can be an early indication or symptom of diabetes.
 Diabetes is a chronic condition when your body is unable to control blood sugar or glucose.
-When your body produces too much insulin following a spike in blood sugar, it can cause hypoglycemia, which in turn, can cause sweating.
-In extreme cases, a spike in blood sugar can sometimes lead to diabetic neuropathy or loss of nerve function.
-About a third of patients with diabetic neuropathy experience hot flashes after eating.
+When your body produces too much insulin following a spike in blood sugar, it can cause hypoglycemia.
+This, in turn, can cause sweating.

 why do you sweat after eating